Kushagrasharma1250/ar_hand_graph/ar-graphs/DEPLOYMENT.md

 ## Troubleshooting

+### Build Fails on Netlify (Exit Code 1 or 2)

+**Common causes and solutions:**

+1. **Node version mismatch**
+   - Netlify uses Node 16 by default (too old)
+   - Solution: `.nvmrc` file is included to specify Node 18.20.0
+   - Verify in Netlify settings: Site settings → Build & deploy → Environment

+2. **npm cache issues**
+   - Clean Netlify cache: Site settings → Build & deploy → Clear cache and redeploy
+   - The netlify.toml uses `npm ci` instead of `npm install` (more reliable)

+3. **TypeScript compilation errors on Netlify**
+   - Works locally but fails on Netlify
+   - Try: Rebuild without cache in Netlify dashboard
+   - Check the build logs for specific TypeScript errors

+4. **Memory issues**
+   - The project includes large dependencies (MediaPipe, Three.js)
+   - Usually not an issue, but clear cache if you see memory-related errors

+**If build still fails:**

+1. Check the Netlify build logs (Site settings → Build & deploy → Deploys)
+2. Look for the specific error message
+3. Try deploying with GitHub branch instead of drag-and-drop
+4. Verify package-lock.json is committed to git

 ### Build Fails on Deployment Platform

 - Ensure Node.js version matches (v18+)
 - Check that `npm install` completes successfully
 - Verify all environment variables are set if required
+- Try `npm ci` instead of `npm install` for CI/CD environments

 ### Large Bundle Size Warning